Transporter, Replicator & Holodeck

 - The holodeck safety protocols are offline.

-The safety protocols are disabled on purpose on several more occasions, such as in "Star Trek: First Contact" (because Picard needs a working machine gun to use against the Borg), VOY: "Worst Case Scenario" (programmed to be unsafe by Seska), VOY: "Night" (where Seven turns a "ray gun" into an actually working weapon), VOY: "Extreme Risk" (turned off by B'Elanna to improve her experience of orbital skydiving).
+The safety protocols are disabled on purpose on several more occasions, such as in "Descent I" (where Data considers disabling the safety limits so he can experience his fight with the Borg again), "Star Trek: First Contact" (because Picard needs a working machine gun to use against the Borg), VOY: "Worst Case Scenario" (programmed to be unsafe by Seska), VOY: "Night" (where Seven turns a "ray gun" into an actually working weapon), VOY: "Extreme Risk" (turned off by B'Elanna to improve her experience of orbital skydiving).

 We can make sense of most of the above incidents under the following assumptions.